azagaya/LaigterNormalBrushPlugin/README.md

 ```
 Include paths should be modified to the source code of laigter.
 Destdir should be changed to where you want to put the binaries.

+Also, binaries should be moved to the application data folder in your system for Laigter to find them, until i make an "Install Plugin" button.

 ## Methods of brush plugin

 All plugins should be made with same interface, and for that, this methods must be present.